cohen990/entropy-analysis/README.md

 a new project

 testing a hypothesis.
+Hypothesis was formulated when considering things like connascence & software craftsmanship

 Hypothesis: Maintainability of a codebase can be correlated to an entropy value, that can be computed from the abstract syntax tree.